Annu117/ErgoAlert/README.md

 ---
 ### Future Scope

-- **Personalized Ergonomic Solutions**: Use the data to personalize a chair and test and analyze it, tailoring it to individual needs for optimal ergonomic support.
+- **Personalized Ergonomic Solutions**: Use the data to personalize a chair, test and analyze it, tailoring it to individual needs for optimal ergonomic support.
 This could be applied to any sitting-related posture item to enhance comfort and reduce ergonomic risks.

 ---